ndodswor/Duda/README.md

     6. Set the navigation to display 'all items'; Go to design -> navigation -> customize (under desktop) -> settings and in the 'Number of visible desktop navigation items' dropdown, select 'all items'.
+    7. Set the tablet navigation to 'side' (the icon with a darker half of the page) and the mobile navigation to slide, list (the multiple boxes), or expanded (the single box at the top right).

     ------------------------TROUBLESHOOTING / REQUIREMENTS----------------------------
     This script should be added to the header HTML of the site.